RoboticAgents/community_project1/README.md

 You must provide in the `writing/` folder:
 - Community partner research and questions (`partner-research.md`) - Due Feb 20
 - Design document with architecture and requirements (`design.md`) - Due Feb 27
-- Final reflection on civic impact and lessons learned (`reflection.md`) - Due Mar 20
+- Final reflection on civic impact and lessons learned (`reflection.md`) - Due Apr 7

 ### Testing and Quality